OGRECave/ogre/BuildingOgre.md

 8. Building Ogre on Mac OS X for iOS OS
 --------------------------------------------

-To build Ogre for the iOS, you need to check the option OGRE_BUILD_PLATFORM_APPLE_IOS in cmake-gui before you generate the Xcode project.
+To build Ogre for iOS, you need to specify the ios cross toolchain to cmake as

+`cmake -DCMAKE_TOOLCHAIN_FILE=CMake/toolchain/ios.toolchain.xcode.cmake -G Xcode .`

 Unfortunately, you will now have to do a few manual steps to make the generated build system work properly.

 A Xcode project has now been generated in the build directory, so